The Princess' Man: Plot

-The Grand Prince Suyang attempts to build an alliance with his brother King Munjong's trusted prime minister, Kim Jong-seo's family.
-He proposes a marriage between his eldest daughter Se-ryung and Jong-seo's son, Kim Seung-yoo.
-Learning of this, Se-ryung's curiosity regarding her prospective husband is piqued.
-On hearing that Kim Seung-yoo is going to take over as her cousin Princess Gyeonghye's's new tutor, she persuades her to swap places with her so that she can catch a glimpse of her intended.
+Grand Prince Suyang attempts to build an alliance with Kim Jong-seo, the trusted official of his brother, King Munjong.
+He proposes a marriage between his eldest daughter, Lee Se-ryung, and Kim Jong-seo's younger son, Kim Seung-yoo.
+Learning of this, Se-ryung's curiosity regarding her prospective husband is piqued, and on hearing that Seung-yoo is going to take over as the tutor of her cousin, Princess Gyeonghye, she persuades her to swap places so that she can catch a glimpse of her intended.
 Her first impression is not favorable and she is convinced that he is an arrogant womanizer.
-Later, as she attempts to master her current obsession with riding a horse, her horse runs away with her and Seung-yoo arrives in the nick of time to rescue her from being thrown off a precipice.
+Later, as she attempts to master her current obsession with riding a horse, Seung-yoo arrives in the nick of time to rescue her from being thrown off a precipice.

-Meanwhile, Kim Jong-seo rejects Suyang's proposal because he knows the Prince's aspirations regarding the throne and allies himself firmly with King Munjong.
-King Munjong is impressed with Seung-yoo as a capable teacher and sees merit in having him on his side as a son-in-law, who is strong enough to protect the Crown Prince.
-He announces that Seung-yoo has been chosen as the Prince Consort.
+Meanwhile, Kim Jong-seo rejects Suyang's proposal because he knows the Grand Prince's aspirations regarding the throne and allies himself firmly with King Munjong.
+The King is impressed with Seung-yoo as a capable tutor and sees merit in having him as a son-in-law.
+He announces that Seung-yoo has been selected as a potential prince consort.
 Seung-yoo, who still believes Se-ryung is the Princess, is glad of the decision because of his growing feelings for her.
 Beginning to understand her passion to escape the confines of her cloistered life, he offers to teach her how to ride.
-Their blissful time together is cut short, by an unexpected attack by bandits sent by Suyang to assassinate Seung-yoo as revenge against Kim Jong-seo.
-Seung-yoo is injured and as Se-ryung risks her life to save him, the Chief Magistrate of the Capital's Police Bureau, Shin Myeon, chances to pass by and saves them.
-Shin Myeon also happens to be Seung-yoo's best friend, along with Jung Jong, whose noble family has fallen on harsh straits.
-Meanwhile, Seung-yoo and Se-ryung meet outside the palace again.
+Their blissful time together is cut short by assassins sent by Suyang to kill Seung-yoo as revenge against Kim Jong-seo.
+Seung-yoo is injured and as Se-ryung risks her life to save him, the Chief Magistrate of the capital's Police Bureau, Shin Myeon, chances to pass by and saves them.
+Shin Myeon also happens to be Seung-yoo's best friend, along with Jeong Jong, whose noble family has fallen on harsh straits.
 Even though Shin Myeon senses his friend's growing admiration for Se-ryung, he too finds himself drawn to the brave and beautiful girl.
 His dilemma grows when Grand Prince Suyang offers Se-ryung's hand in marriage to him in the hope of building an alliance with his politician father.